USEPA/sensortoolkit/README.md

 ****
 ## Installation <a name="install"></a>

 ***The following installation guide is pulled from the HTML formatted documentation packaged alongside `sensortoolkit`.
-Once the respository has been downloaded, users are strongly recommended to follow the remainder of the documentation via the HTML documentation.
+Once the repository has been downloaded, users are strongly recommended to follow the remainder of the documentation via the HTML documentation.
 The HTML documentation contain greater detail about implementing the `sensortoolkit` library, detailed API documentation, as well as formatted tips, notes, and recommendations for using the library.***